topcoder-platform/tc-project-service/README.md

 - As this commands calls topcoder services to get data like members details, so you have to provide environment variables `AUTH0_CLIENT_ID`, `AUTH0_CLIENT_SECRET`, `AUTH0_URL`, `AUTH0_AUDIENCE`, `AUTH0_PROXY_SERVER_URL`, they would automatically picked up from the `.env` file if provided.

-- If you encounter conflicts errors during import, you may need to clear database using `NODE_ENV=development  npm run sync:db`, and clear ES (Elasticsearch) indices using `NODE_ENV=development npm run sync:es`.
+- If you encounter conflicts errors during import, you may need to recreated database tables and Elasticssearch indexes by `npm run sync:all`.

 - List of models that will be imported are defined in `scripts/data/dataModels.js`.
 You can add new models to this list, but make sure that new models are added to list such that each model comes after its dependencies.